Islandora-Collaboration-Group/ISLE/docs/appendices/data-persistence.md

     apache-data:/var/www/html

-  Explanation: If not already created, docker will create a directory on the host at '/var/lib/docker' and use that for the apache container’s '/var/www/html' directory.
+  Explanation: If not already created, docker will create a directory on the host at '/var/lib/docker' and use that for the apache container's '/var/www/html' directory.

 ### Bind Mounts